Upgrading Traction Drive Controller

 - The transition was made to the base size of the 0402 passive components to reduce the chip size.

-- Adjustments were made to the circuitry for the possibility of electric power drain between galvanically isolated grounds
+- Adjustments were made to the circuitry for the possibility of an electric power drain between galvanically isolated grounds.

 2. Printed circuit board

 The project of redesigning the hardware platform of the controller designed as two separate PCBs involved the development of a single-board CPU with the same functionality.

 The following conditions were met while developing the CPU PCB:

 - Preserving the PCB size and shape, as well as the position of the fastening holes and the interboard connectors

 - Galvanic isolation of external interfaces from the rest of the PCB to avoid CPU malfunction

 - Meeting the requirements for separating the analogue and digital parts of the processing unit